Songs of the Centenary (SOTC)

 In 2018 we shall create one Centenary album, a collection of Songs of the Centenary.
 From these songs we shall create one Centenary anthem, the Song of the Centenary, a song of unity performed by children and leading musicians.

-The competition is open to all children aged 9-16 and is free to enter.
+The competition is now closed.
 The songs will be judged by a panel of music professionals.
 No cash or prize of monetary value will be awarded.
 All writers will retain the rights to their original material - with the exception that a submission will grant a license in perpetuity to SOTC to exploit the song (meaning if you submit a song, we can play it…and if it makes any money, you will be paid accordingly).
 Parents must submit songs for children under 13.
 If entering music as a group there must be a lead collaborator who will submit on behalf of the entire group.
 We would encourage teachers to manage their school’s SOTC profile.

 Songwriting tips from our Artist in Residence, Marty Longstaff of The Lake Poets.